China to punish Tencent, Youku Tudou, other video sites for pornography

 While the latest regulations apply to domestic companies, experts say China's attempts to control and censor the Internet has evolved into attacks on overseas websites deemed a threat by the government.

-An ongoing cyberattack on U.S. coding site GitHub, which began last week from China, is attempting to paralyse the site by using distributed denial of service attacks, or DDoS, online security researchers said.
+An ongoing cyberattack on U.S. coding site GitHub, which began last week from China, is attempting to paralyze the site by using distributed denial of service attacks, or DDoS, online security researchers said.

 The attacks appear to target two GitHub pages that link to copies of websites banned in China - a Mandarin-language site from the New York Times Co and Greatfire.org, which helps Chinese users circumvent government censorship, the researchers said.